Chromatic numbers of Cayley graphs of abelian groups: Cases of small dimension and rank: Main theorems

-When $M_X$ is a $2\times 2$ matrix, we perform row and column operations to create a $2\times 2$ lower triangular matrix $M_{X'}$ for which $X'$ is isomorphic to $X$.
+We now discuss a useful corollary that follows from Theorem \ref{theorem-m-equals-2}.
+When $M_X$ is a $2\times 2$ integer matrix, we perform row and column operations to create a $2\times 2$ lower triangular matrix $M_{X'}$ for which $X'$ is isomorphic to $X$.
 Observing the effect of these operations on the determinant, we find that $|\det\;M_X|=|\det\;M_{X'}|$.
 Note that in Theorem \ref{theorem-m-equals-2}, whenever $X$ has no loops and $\chi(X)>3$, we have that $|\det\;M_X|$ is not divisible by $3$.
 Thus we have the following corollary, which provides an easily checked sufficient condition for $3$-colorability.

 \begin{Cor} Let $X$ be a standardized abelian Cayley graph with an associated $2\times 2$ matrix $M_X$.
 If $X$ has no loops and $3\mid \det\;M_X$, then $\chi(X)\leq 3$.\end{Cor}